scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[20:5]** Go therefore and sanctify thyself seven days, and eat no bread, nor drink water, nor speak to anyone.

-**[20:6]** And afterwards come to that place and I will reveal Myself to thee, and speak true things with thee, and I will give thee commandment regarding the method of the times; for they are coming and tarry not.'
+**[20:6]** And afterwards come to that place and I will reveal Myself to thee, and speak true things with thee, and I will give thee commandment regarding the method of the times; for they will come and will not tarry."

 **[21:1]** And I went thence and sat in the valley of Cedron in a cave of the earth, and I sanctified my soul there, and I eat no bread, yet I was not hungry, and I drank no water, yet I thirsted not, and I was there till the seventh day, as He had commanded me.